YingjieQiao/Mine-Sweeping-Game/README.md

 ## Introduction

-This is a classical MineSweeper game written in Python with Kivy GUI framework, designed to be a fully functional game app with comprehensive game modes, scoring system, hassle-free page-switching, and many more.
+This is a classical MineSweeper game written in Python with Kivy GUI framework, designed to be a fully functional game app with 3 different game modes, scoring system, convenient page-switching, and many more.

 Your goal is to explore the field with mines underlying (by using left click) and flag out all the grids that contain mines (by using right click).